-This is my 100th fully formed flash fiction story since starting reading them in earnest last month.
+This is my 100th fully formed flash fiction story (100 words or less) since starting reading them in earnest last month.
 I feel that is significant.
 Not sure why.
 Maybe I should put a count of the flash fiction stories I’ve read… it has to be at least seven hundred.
 Honestly.

 Biglings etched the word Forgiveness on their stones.
 These stones weighed heavily in their cupped palms as they carried them to the rock.

 ‘Forgiveness,’ they chanted, dropping their stones, ‘our foundation.’

 Nodding, Littlelings painted their words then laid their stones.
 Joy, hope and love repeated around the base of the rock.

 Luke kissed the Strength he’d scratched on his stone, then lobbed it at the rock.

 Thunder roared.
 Lightning flashed.
 The rock split.
 Rainbow-like wings burst forth.